 But it: $25, LoulouLollipop.com

 Cheeky Chompers Neckerchew

-Here’s another thing about teething babies: they drool.
+Fact: Teething babies drool.
 A lot.
-This jaunty bandana-style bib protects your teething baby’s outfit from getting soaked, and also has a teether at the end for chomping.
-Plus it’s reversible!
+Not only does this jaunty bandana-style bib protect your little one's outfit from getting soaked, but it also has a teether at the end for chomping.
+Plus, it’s reversible!